 It takes just a few seconds to find Facebook groups where people can write positive reviews for money.
 Sometimes, group rules forbid this—on the surface.
 But as soon as you contact a seller, you’ll be asked to leave a favorable review without mentioning that you got an item for free or were paid a few dollars.

 Sellers may say that this is a necessary evil to compete on Amazon, but these sellers are usually trying to promote fakes.
 Now, an official brand wouldn’t pay for reviews, but one of its third-party sellers might.
 Since incentivized reviews are strictly forbidden on Amazon, it can reflect poorly on a brand if their sellers use this tactic.

 It’s possible to sift out some incentivized reviews by looking at the way that they are written, but it would take many hours to do this manually.
 That’s where NLP, or neuro-linguistic processing, comes in.
-Fourteen percent of the experts surveyed said they expect NLP to be an influential technology trend in 2020.
+Fourteen percent of the experts surveyed said they expect NLP to be an influential technology trend.
 NLP programs can read through huge amounts of reviews and categorize them on things like sentiment, duplication, and the likelihood of a review being fake.

 NLP can also help brands find out what their customers are saying and respond to them efficiently.
 Sorting out the negative reviews, and learning what the problems are, can give customer service reps a jump start on damage control.

 Brands that sell more affordable items can also be at risk for review sabotage.
 Some counterfeiters will pay bad actors to buy a brand’s items and then leave negative reviews.
 Sometimes, a slew of negative reviews could be posted on the same day, which is further evidence that they are fake.
 NLP and monitoring programs can alert the business if something like this happens.